I tested the 004 parka from Bastong (the South Korean Barbour)

 Fullcount sweatshirt, National Standard derbies

-This is an easy outfit for a rainy fall day.
+Here is an easy outfit for a rainy day in the fall.
 To improve this outfit, just smile unlike me.

 Otherwise, we can also play with the geometric aspect of the tartan:

-top view outfit with checked shirt and brown derbies
+top view outfit with plaid shirt and brown derbies

 Fullcount overshirt, Archiduchesse socks, Paraboot derbies

-Generally speaking, I advise you to wear straight-cut and rather loose pants with this parka (20cm leg opening or approximately).
-It will be more harmonious in my opinion.
+Generally speaking, I recommend wearing straight-cut, loose-fitting pants with this parka (20cm leg opening or so).
+It will look more harmonious in my opinion.

-Although we can also play it Mod's with a close-fitting anthracite gray suit and Chelsea boots.
+Although we can also play it Mod with a close-fitting charcoal gray suit and Chelsea boots.

 Verdict

-The promise of protection against the elements is induced by the shape of the parka and its technical specifications.
-But no mention on the sales page goes in this direction .
+The promise of protection from the elements is implied by the shape of the parka and its technical specifications.
+But there is no mention of this on the sales page .

 What I can say about it: for 447 euros, the Bastong parka is worth its price.

 The manufacturing details are numerous and the finishes are neat.
-It's a solid piece, made to last.
+It is a solid piece, made to last.

-Its material, although not as breathable as Ventile®, is not unpleasant to wear thanks to the convenient small ventilation holes.
-Waxed cotton from British Millerain offers good protection against the rain.
-The only downside is that you have to rewax the material from time to time.
+Its material, if not as breathable as a Ventile®, is not unpleasant to wear thanks to the small ventilation holes.
+The waxed cotton from British Millerain offers good protection against the rain.
+The only downside is that the material has to be rewaxed from time to time.

 What I like about this parka: